algosup/2022-2023-project-1-smart-signage-Project-5-group/Documents/Technical Specification.md

     If the support of the things network stops, we will have to find another way of communication between the luminous signage and the client.

 ## 3.b.
 Cost analysis

-### 3.b.1.
-Cost per month

-- 1 AA batteries cost around 1.5€.
-Depending on how long the batterie lasts, the price may vary.

-- In the worst case scenario, the batteries only lasts six month, that means that the cost per month is 0.50€.

-### 3.b.2.
-One time cost

 To have a functional project we need :